 The planning fallacy creates two major problems – the inability to plan and being blind to that incompetence.
 The real solution is to keep a careful eye on your track record and learn to stomach uncertainty.

 Ironically, though, the answer is in fact a new kind of planning, although not a new planning technique, or technology.
-It’s what I called, just a couple of months ago, the not so big business plan.
+It’s what I call lean business planning.
 Which is in fact very close to learning to stomach uncertainty.
 And, although I’m using the term lean business planning lately, it’s very much fundamental to all planning.